sseefried/lambdalog/drafts/sharing-recovery-part-2.markdown

 # Why is `unsafePerformIO` safe?

-The side effects of `makeOccurrenceMap`
+The side effects of `makeOccurrenceMap` FIXME: Add explanation

 # What makes our sharing recovery different?